Fleckism/SecurityPlus/SecurityPlus/2B Threat intelligence Sources.md

 Investigating these dark web sites and message boards is a valuable source of counterintelligence.
 The anonymity of dark web services has made it easy for investigators to infiltrate the forums and webstores that have been set up to exchange stolen data and hacking tools.
 As adversaries react to this, they are setting up new networks and ways of identifying law enforcement infiltration.
 Consequently, dark nets and the dark web represent a continually shifting landscape.

 ## THREAT INTELLIGENCE PROVIDERS
-#threat

 The outputs from the primary research undertaken by security solutions providers and academics can take three main forms:

--   Behavioral threat research—narrative commentary describing examples of attacks and TTPs gathered through primary research sources.
+-   Behavioral threat research—narrative commentary describing examples of attacks and [[TTPs]] gathered through primary research sources.
 -   Reputational threat intelligence—lists of IP addresses and domains associated with malicious behavior, plus signatures of known file-based malware.
 -   Threat data—computer data that can correlate events observed on a customer's own networks and logs with known TTP and threat actor indicators.